Here’s What ’NBA 2K18’ Is Predicting For The 2018 NBA Finals

 I won’t sugarcoat it.
 The Warriors are heavy favorites in this series, as they should be, but as LeBron has proved time and time again, he’s not easy to beat in a 7 game series.
 And while the lack of ‘help’ LeBron has received from his teammates throughout the post-season has made his road back to the NBA Finals significantly more difficult, that same level of difficulty has put James in a position to seriously challenge Michael Jordan’s G.O.A.T. status.
 If he can overcome this Warriors team with this Cavaliers team, that has to impact the debate somewhere.

-Yes, a large portion of NBA fans are tired of seeing the same two teams in the NBA Finals for the fourth-straight season, and I can sympathize with those feelings to some degree, this is an NBA Finals with NBA history-altering implications if James can do it.
+Yes, a large portion of NBA fans are tired of seeing the same two teams in the NBA Finals for the fourth-straight season, and I can sympathize with those feelings to some degree, but this is an NBA Finals with NBA history-altering implications if James can do it.
 I’m OK watching that.

 Join The Discussion: Log In With